dwilliams/Presentations/20170918 - Embedded Exchange Meetup/presentation.rst

     * Insert picture of Data and Lore

-  * Sensor through network to gateway to cloud to user of data (not using this)

-    * Humans

-    * M2M

-    * Proprietary vs Open Sources Networks

-    * Local vs WAN

   * Local analysis and response is essential

     * Internet round trip make cloud take too long